Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 jump = IndepJumpProposal(prop)
 nothing
 ```
-For the *update move*, we will use slice sampling[^N2003] with the stepping out procedure:
+For the *update move*, we will use slice sampling[^N2003] with the stepping-out procedure:
 ```@example demo
 mcmc = SliceSteppingOut([2.0, 2.0])
 nothing